NBKRedSpy/QM_RecycleHotKey/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_RecycleHotKey

 # Change Log

+## 1.6.0
+* Added DoNotRecycleSpecialItems to not recycle common items like ammo.

 ## 1.5.0
 Fix: This mod was preventing the "I Don't Want That!" from filtering amputated items when the AmputateWithoutWeapon option was enabled.